zostaw/ludwig/README.md

 # Prerequisites

-- Bash environment
+- Adjust $STEP_TIME in ludwig.sh (default is 60 seconds)
-- A file, empty file /tmp/tte-9863665556
+- Create a file, empty file /tmp/tte-9863665556
-The file is a ticket to his existence, without it, his soul is in a limbo.
+The file is a ticket to his existence, name does not have any meaning.
+Without it, his soul is stuck in a limbo.

 # Usage